TensorRT Compilation¶

 )

-# Inference runs on optimized TensorRT engine
+# Runs on the optimized TensorRT engine

 results = model(image)